Fallopia sachalinensis

 Characteristics

-Giant knotweed, a terrestrial herbaceous plant that is in the Polygonaceae family, invades along waterways, roads, forest openings, and disturbed sites where dumped.
+Giant knotweed, a terrestrial herbaceous plant in the Polygonaceae family, invades along waterways, roads, forest openings, and disturbed sites where dumped.
+Key characteristics of this invasive species include:

-- has broad heart-shaped to spade-shaped leaves that are larger than your hand, and larger than the similar Japanese knotweed leaves
+• has broad heart-shaped to spade-shaped leaves that are larger than your hand, and also larger than the similar leaves of invasive Japanese knotweed

 Note: Can hybridize with Japanese knotweed and produce a species called Bohemian knotweed.